 Here are some tips to be safe!

-Take your time, don’t hurry to reply to an email prompting you to act immediately.
-Attackers will try to trigger your emotions, so you make a wrong decision fast.
+Take your time; don’t hurry to reply to an email prompting you to act immediately.
+Attackers will try to trigger your emotions so you make the wrong decision quickly.

 For example, if you receive an email saying you won a prize, check on the internet if the organization is trustworthy.
 Consider that if you didn’t take part in a lottery, you couldn’t have won.